Sienci-Labs/Resources/longmill/advanced/lm-inductive-sensors.md

 ### Step 2: Attaching to the machine

 Each bracket uses a pair of M3 screws to mount to the machine.
-Simply slide the bracket onto the recommended location and gently tighten the M3 screws using a 2.5mm Allen key into the brass heat-set nuts just until snug. <strong>Do not over tighten, as this could damage the bracket</strong>, but ensure that the bracket cannot move easily
+Simply slide the bracket onto the recommended location and gently tighten the M3 screws using a 2.5mm Allen key into the brass heat-set nuts just until snug. **Do not over tighten, as this could damage the bracket**, but ensure that the bracket cannot move easily

-<strong>The tabs below show the attachment of limit switches for homing at the lower left corner. </strong>If you choose to home at another corner, you can rearrange the X and Y sensor mounts, mirroring what is shown below.
+**The tabs below show the attachment of limit switches for homing at the lower left corner.** If you choose to home at another corner, you can rearrange the X and Y sensor mounts, mirroring what is shown below.
 Some positions may require you to flip the sensor.

 [tabby title="X-Axis" open="yes"]